 encoding process: A process, not specified in this Recommendation | International Standard, that produces a bitstream conforming to this Recommendation | International Standard.

+entropy slice: A subset of a slice; the entropy decoding process of an entropy slice is independent of other entropy slices in the same slice.

 flag: A variable that can take one of the two possible values 0 and 1.

 frequency index: A one-dimensional or two-dimensional index associated with a transform coefficient prior to an inverse transform part of the decoding process.